Wackyprogamer/apiCardGame/README.md

 ### File Operations (10 points)

-Utilize file operations for reading and writing card data to a JSON file:
+Utilize file operations for reading and writing card data to a JSON file:**Done**

 - Ensures file operations do not compromise data integrity and correctly persist data.